armandofox/armandofox.github.io/_pages/music-theater/theaters.md

 **[Awesome Theatre](awesometheatre.org)** Young, edgy, weird, funny, creepy.
 I more or less love everything they do.
 They do theater old school on a shoestring and are super imaginative.
-They usually (but not always) perform at [Pianofight](pianofight.com), one of my favorite intimate venues in the city.
+They used to perform at [Pianofight](pianofight.com), one of my favorite intimate venues in the city which has now (2023) permanently shut down; I'm not sure where they're performing these days.
 For a ridiculously low
 $10/month you can have unlimited access to everything they do; they've also produced films, short videos, a "Your New Favorite Musical" contest where audiences vote on which musicals they'd like to see